Looney's Pub: Fundraisers and community service

-On August 29, 2012, in honor of Patrick "Scunny" McCusker, founder of the popular Canton restaurant Nacho Mama's who passed away in a bicycle accident in Ocean City, Maryland, Looney's hosted a fundraiser at all four locations for the Believe in Tomorrow Children's Foundation, donating 30 percent of all sales to McCusker's favorite charity.
+On August 29, 2012, in honor of Patrick "Scunny" McCusker, founder of the popular Canton restaurant Nacho Mama's, who died in a bicycle accident in Ocean City, Maryland, Looney's hosted a fundraiser at all four locations for the Believe in Tomorrow Children's Foundation, donating 30 percent of all sales to McCusker's favorite charity.

-In April 2016, Looney's Pub - Bel Air held an all-day Fallen Heroes Benefit Concert for two Harford County Sheriff's Office deputies, Senior Deputy Patrick Dailey and Deputy First Class Mark Logsdon who both passed away as the result of a shooting in Abingdon, Maryland on February 10, 2016.
+In April 2016, Looney's Pub – Bel Air held an all-day Fallen Heroes Benefit Concert for two Harford County Sheriff's Office deputies, Senior Deputy Patrick Dailey and Deputy First Class Mark Logsdon, who both died as the result of a shooting in Abingdon, Maryland, on February 10, 2016.
 Co-owner Bill Larney remarked that thirty bands volunteered to perform in the two outdoor tents and three stages.
 Due to capacity concerns, Looneys had to turn away at least sixty other bands.
 The benefit concert raised $140,000 for the Sheriff's Office Benevolent Fund through an entrance fee, silent auctions, raffles, and children's events.

-For the month of May 2017, Looney's Pub - Canton was one of ten partnering Maryland restaurants to raise money for Brigance Brigade Foundation's second annual "ALS Bites!"
+For the month of May 2017, Looney's Pub – Canton was one of ten partnering Maryland restaurants to raise money for Brigance Brigade Foundation's second annual "ALS Bites!"
 Campaign.
-This campaign established by former Baltimore Ravens player O. J. Brigance and his wife Chanda Brigance raises awareness and funds to help encourage and empower people with Amyotrophic lateral sclerosis, also known as Lou Gehrig’s disease.
-As part one of the partners, Looney's Pub - Canton donated proceeds for purchases of O.J.
+This campaign established by former Baltimore Ravens player O. J. Brigance and his wife Chanda Brigance raises awareness and funds to help encourage and empower people with Amyotrophic lateral sclerosis, also known as Lou Gehrig's disease.
+As part one of the partners, Looney's Pub – Canton donated proceeds for purchases of O.J.
 Crushes and the "Brigance" Stake & Crab Sandwich.

-Looney's Pub - Maple Lawn hosts fundraisers for local Howard County Public School System schools, especially the nearby Atholton and Reservoir High Schools.
+Looney's Pub – Maple Lawn hosts fundraisers for local Howard County Public School System schools, especially the nearby Atholton and Reservoir High Schools.

-In November 2017, actor Josh Kelly and Brent Connor hosted an American Idol style fundraising event for the Casey Cares Foundation at Looney's Pub - Maple Lawn.
+In November 2017, actor Josh Kelly and Brent Connor hosted an American Idol style fundraising event for the Casey Cares Foundation at Looney's Pub – Maple Lawn.
 Funds were raised from ticket sales and an auction which included sports memorabilia from the Ravens and Orioles, such as a signed Ray Lewis photograph.